librenms/librenms/doc/Developing/Application-Notes.md

 ## LibreNMS JSON SNMP Extends

-The polling funtion `json_app_get` makes it easy to poll complex data using SNMP extends and JSON.
+The polling function `json_app_get` makes it easy to poll complex data using SNMP extends and JSON.

 The following exceptions are provided by it.

-It takes three paramters, in order in the list below.
+It takes three parameters, in order in the list below.

 - Integer :: Device ID to fetch it for.
 - String :: The extend name.
 For example, if 'zfs' is passed it will